 While many vegetables are easily disposed of by throwing them in the compost pile, tomatoes may need special treatment.

-Why Do I Need to Dispose of Tomato Plants?
+Do I Really Need to Dispose of Tomato Plants?

 Can’t I just leave them there to disintegrate and maybe even get new tomato seedlings next year for free?
 In a perfect world, you could, but tomatoes are plagued with diseases that you will transfer to next year’s crop.